FEZModding/FEZRepacker/README.md

 Commands that convert XNB assets can take optional conversion flags:

 - `--use-trixel-art-bundle` - converts trixel art based assets (ArtObjects and TrileSets) into a bundle of JSON, OBJ and PNG files instead of encoding it into binary glTF file.
+- `--use-animation-sheets` - converts AnimatedTextures into a `.fezanim.*` bundle of JSON and PNG atlas texture instead of encoding it in GIF, ensuring round-trip conversion of that asset.

 ## Examples